astroidex/foss4g-2022-workshop-manage-your-geospatial-data-with-postgresql-postgis-astrid-emde/foss4g-2022-workshop-manage-your-geospatial-data-with-postgresql-postgis-astrid-emde.md

 1. create a foreign server to osm_local
 1. create a user mapping for user **_user_**
 1. Import all tables except spatial_ref_sys, geometry_columns, geography_columns
-1. find out which bars/pubs are close to the Sculpture Floralis Genérica (see your table cities)
+1. find out which bars/pubs are close to the Firenze Cathedral (see your table cities)

 Step 1-4: